Capital punishment in Idaho

 Capital punishment is a legal penalty in the U.S. state of Idaho.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 The power of clemency belongs to the Idaho Commission of Pardons and Parole.

-The primary method is a firing squad to carry out a capital sentence.
-Secondary to that, it would be lethal injection.
-This is a reverse in the law that took place in 2025.
-In March 2025, Governor Brad Little signed legislation that would make the firing squad the primary method of execution, effective July 1, 2026, making Idaho the first state in the nation do so.
+The primary method is a firing squad to carry out a capital sentence, with lethal injection as the backup if firing squad is found unconstitutional, unavailable, or if lethal injection is federally required.

-Men on death row are incarcerated in Idaho Maximum Security Institution near Kuna, and women in Pocatello Women's Correctional Center.

 Capital crimes

 First-degree murder can be punished with death if it involves any of the following aggravating factors: